CLIBD: Bridging Vision and Genomics for Biodiversity Monitoring at Scale: Introduction

 \section{Introduction}

-As environmental change and habitation loss accelerate, monitoring biodiversity is crucial to understand and maintain the health of ecosystems.
+As environmental change and habitat loss accelerate, monitoring biodiversity is crucial to understand and maintain the health of ecosystems.
 Taxonomic classification of organisms at scale is especially important for understanding regional biodiversity and studying species interactions.

-Recently, computer vision techniques have been used to classify species observed in images~\cite{garcin2021pl,van2018inaturalist,wei2021finegrained, martineau2017survey} including for ecological monitoring~\cite{christin2019applications}.
-However, relying solely on images for identifying and classifying organisms fails to consider the rich evolutionary relationship between species and may miss fine-grained species differences.
-To better capture these distinctions, researchers have used DNA sequences for tasks such as genome understanding and taxonomic classification~\cite{ji2021dnabert,zhou2023dnabert,mock2021bertax,cahyawijaya2022snp2vec,arias2023barcodebert}.
-In particular, DNA barcodes~\cite{hebert2003biological}, small sections of DNA from specific genes such as the COI gene~\cite{lunt1996insect} in mitochondrial DNA, are useful for species identification~\cite{arias2023barcodebert}.
-However, collecting DNA requires specialized equipment and is more expensive and less accessible than images.
-A desirable approach is to use approaches that leverage DNA information at training time but only need images of new specimens at inference time~\cite{badirli2021fine}.
+To assist in this, researchers have used computer vision to identify organisms in images~\citep{garcin2021pl,van2018inaturalist,wei2021finegrained, martineau2017survey} for a variety of applications such as ecological monitoring~\citep{christin2019applications}.
+However, relying solely on images for identifying and classifying organisms fails to consider the rich evolutionary relationship between species and may miss fine-grained differences.
+To better capture these distinctions, researchers have used DNA sequences for genome understanding and taxonomic classification~\citep{ji2021dnabert, zhou2023dnabert, mock2021bertax, cahyawijaya2022snp2vec, arias2023barcodebert, Romeijn2024}.
+In particular, \emph{DNA barcodes}~\citep{hebert2003biological}, short sections of DNA from specific genes such as the mitochondrial COI gene~\citep{lunt1996insect} in animals and ITS sequences in fungi, have been shown to be particularly useful for species identification~\citep{arias2023barcodebert, Romeijn2024}.
+However, collecting DNA requires specialized equipment making it more expensive and less accessible than images.
+In this work, we investigate whether we can leverage recent advances in multi-modal representation learning~\citep{radford2021learning,ALIGN} to use information from DNA \addedtwo{barcodes} to guide the learning of image embeddings appropriate for taxonomic classification.

-Machine learning advances have made it possible to combine information from different modalities.
-For instance, CLIP~\cite{radford2021learning} used contrastive learning to encode text (e.g., ``cat'') and images (e.g., a photo of a cat) into a common space for zero-shot classification.
-A recent model BioCLIP~\cite{stevens2023bioclip} aligned images of organisms with common names and taxonomic descriptions to classify plants, animals, and fungi.
-Most prior work only uses a subset of modalities (image only~\cite{garcin2021pl,van2018inaturalist, wei2021finegrained}, DNA only~\cite{ji2021dnabert,zhou2023dnabert,mock2021bertax,cahyawijaya2022snp2vec,arias2023barcodebert}, text and image~\cite{stevens2023bioclip}) rather than combining information from images, text, and DNA barcodes.
-They also often require a text description or complete taxonomic annotations, which are expensive and time-consuming to obtain.